Gate fidelity fluctuations and quantum process invariants: Notation and Background

 Quantum operations -- a.k.a. processes or channels -- describe the dynamical evolution of quantum systems over a period of time.
 These dynamics may be reversible or irreversible, and they may even involve adding or discarding parts of the system, so the initial and final Hilbert spaces need not be identical.
 Let $\cH_1$ and $\cH_2$ be Hilbert spaces of dimension $d_1$ and $d_2$, representing (respectively) the input and the output of a quantum dynamical process.
 We will denote the set of \emph{all} linear (super)operators from $L(\Hilb_1)$ to $L(\Hilb_2)$ by $\mathcal{T}(\Hilb_1,\Hilb_2)$, and if $\cH_1=\cH=\cH_2$, denote it $\cT(\cH)$.

 Not every linear superoperator $\cE$ is a valid quantum operation.
 First, $\cE$ must preserve the trace of the input state $\rho_1\in\cD(\cH_1)$, for it represents total probability.
 Furthermore, a superoperator $\cE$ that maps some positive semidefinite $\rho_1\geq0$ to a \emph{non}-positive operator is physically impossible -- it is not a \emph{positive} map.
 In fact, to represent a valid operation, a superoperator must satisfy the even stronger condition of \emph{complete positivity}: given an ancillary system represented by a Hilbert space $\cA$, $\cE$ must map every joint state $\rho_{\cH_1,\cA}\in\cD(\cH_1\otimes\cA)$ to a positive semidefinite state of $\cH_2\otimes\cA$.
-Complete positivity is both necessary \emph{and} sufficient (together with trace-preservingness) for $\cE$ to represent a valid physical process, so we will restrict our focus to these CPTP linear maps.
+Complete positivity (CP), together with trace-preservingness (TP), is both necessary \emph{and} sufficient for $\cE$ to represent a valid quantum operation.

+There are many ways to represent a CPTP map, and more generally a linear superoperator, which include the standard representation, Choi representation~\cite{Choi}, Kraus representation~\cite{Choi,Kraus}, $\chi$-representation~\cite{CN97} and Stinespring's representation~\cite{Stine}.
+A good reference for completely positive maps and their various representations is given by~\cite{Paul}.
+We briefly describe the standard, Choi, Kraus and $\chi$-representations for general linear superoperators as these representations will be used frequently throughout the rest of the presentation.
+We then show in the next subsection that the Choi and $\chi$-representations can be identified by choosing appropriate bases to write the respective representations in.